sriram-ponangi/cicd-demo-project/README.md

   > -  **CPU usage** is the percentage of time a CPU takes to process non-idle tasks.
 CPU Usage can only be measured over a specified interval of time.
 We can determine the CPU usage by taking the percentage of time spent idling and subtracting it from 100.
   > - **Reference:** https://www.baeldung.com/linux/get-cpu-usage

+Need to run this in jenkins container: ssh-keyscan github.com >> ~/.ssh/known_hosts